10 Proven Steps to LinkedIn Ads Success in 2023

 Let’s review why PPC is an important tool for law firms.

-These are pay-per-click ads, which means each time a user clicks on one, the advertiser (the law firm) pays a fee to the search engine.
+These are pay-per-click ads, which means each time a searcher clicks on one, the advertiser (the law firm) pays a fee to the search engine.
 The rate varies, depending on the keywords you’re targeting.
 However, it can range anywhere from a few cents to a few hundred dollars.

 PPC advertising is a form of search engine marketing (SEM), not to be confused with search engine optimization (SEO).
 The former requires you to pay to appear in ad-based search results (SEM), and the other is “free” to appear in organic search engine results pages (SEO).